olmokramer/atom-linter-stylus/README.md

 ## Stylus include paths

 Stylus has a `paths` option, which is an array to look in for relative `@import`s.
 This option cannot be detected by `linter-stylus`, and it will throw errors that it can't find the `@import`s.
-To solve this, you can add a `linter-stylus` section to the project root's `package.json`, or alternatively you can create a `linter-stylus.json` file in the project root that defines these include paths:
+To solve this, you can add a `linter-stylus` section to the project root's `package.json` to defines these include paths:
 ```cson
 # package.json
 {